conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

   - Definition of the standard library used for C++
   - Deactivation of rpaths in OSX

-- *conanbuild.json*: The toolchain can also generate a ``conanbuild.json`` file that contains arguments to the command line ``CMake()`` helper used in the recipe ``build()`` method.
+- *conanbuild.conf*: The toolchain can also generate a ``conanbuild.conf`` file that contains arguments to the command line ``CMake()`` helper used in the recipe ``build()`` method.
 At the moment it contains only the CMake generator and the CMake toolchain file.
 The CMake generator will be deduced from the current Conan compiler settings: